Testamentary trust explained

 • The testamentary trust structure is often used for minor children or beneficiaries who need support

-• A trustee must be named to manage the trust according to your instructions
+• A trustee is generally named to manage the trust in accordance with the terms set out.

 Common situations